 Dyes vs Pigments

 In art materials, colors are created by either dyes or pigments.
 I discussed this subject thoroughly in my article Pigments vs Dyes, What’s the Difference.
 To summarize here, though, pigments are particles of ground-up colors that you mix into clay.
 And dyes are molecules of color that bind with the clay.
 Because pigments can sometimes be made from fairly large particles which can block light transmission, it can mean that dyes are often better if you’re trying to keep the translucency when coloring translucent polymer clay.
-If you’ll notice, the large particles of the embossing powder, Pearl-Ex, and glitter seriously impede the translucency of the clay.
+Notice how the large particles of the embossing powder, Pearl-Ex, and glitter seriously impede the translucency of the clay.
 You’ll also see how the pigments of the colored Premo, acrylic paint, and oil paint also reduced the translucency as compared to coloring with dyes.
-The surprise, to me, was how well the chalks colored the clay without blocking light transmission.
+The surprise to me was how well the chalks colored the clay without blocking light transmission.

 Quality Materials and Tinting Strength

 When using paints, dyes, and other coloring agents, one of the most important factors is tinting strength.
 This refers to how strong a color is and how far you can dilute it.
 Cheap materials often have very low tinting strength, and it takes a lot of it to get deep colors.
 In the case of inexpensive paints, there are often lots of fillers that are chalky and opaque.
 You can see clearly that the Craftsmart acrylic paint (a $1 bottle of paint from Michaels) is chalky and it doesn’t stay very blue when diluted.
 You’ll also notice that the oil paint that I used has quite a low tinting strength.
 In general, if the color intensity is important, use the highest quality art materials that you can afford.
 Lower-quality materials will have more filler and less color.